mvonweis/esphome-chsc5816/README.md

       # - [0x58, 0x07]  # High Contrast Mode High
       - delay 10ms

+# Set up the rotary encoder and push button on the Lilygo T-Encoder Pro.

 sensor:
   - platform: rotary_encoder
     id: device_rotary_encoder
     pin_a: GPIO1
     pin_b: GPIO2
-    resolution: 2 # Seems to work better with 2 than 1 or 4
+    resolution: 2 # Seems to work better with this value, rather than 1 or 4

 binary_sensor:
   - platform: gpio